iliainc/p1/README.md

 <http://p1.ilyanossov.me>

 ## Description
-This project sets the stage for listing future projects in a portfolio fashion.
-Included are placeholders for the links which will point to the future projects as they're completed.
+This project sets the stage for listing future projects in a portfolio fashion, while leveraging the Bootstrap framework to build a responsive website.
+Included are placeholders for the links which will point to future projects as they're completed.

 ## Demo
 <https://www.youtube.com/TODO>